Your Paralegals Can Increase Your Law Firm Profitability

 In our hypothetical case study, we have 20 paralegals and we have addressed all of the 3 key drivers of paralegal profitability.
 What might the results look like?

 |Paralegal Utilization||Enter time right away||$396,000|

 |Paralegal Productivity||Track daily productivity||$375,000|

 That’s a gain of $951,000 for just 20 paralegals and just implementing one method for each of the three key factors of paralegal profitability.
 Imagine if you have 40 paralegals.
 Or 80 paralegals.
 As a paralegal manager or legal administrator, you could significantly impact the firm’s bottom line.
-For additional reading on the economic benefits of paralegal utilization, this article by the ABA and D. Jeffrey Campbell is very helpful.

 Finally, if you want to see a bigger impact on paralegal profitability, provide training for paralegals so that they understand their role as a timekeeper in the firm.
 Many paralegals, especially those just starting their paralegal career, don’t fully understand that it is part of their job duties.
 Make it part of the paralegal’s job description so that it’s clear to them that billing for their time is an important part of their job.